 Traditional veal can come from any young cow up to 9 months of age, however, most veal comes from calves at 8-16 weeks of age, and usually at a size of 400 to 500 pounds.

 Veal meat is considered to be mild in flavor with a light pink color and a very low fat level.
 Little, if any, marbling occurs.
 Calves are traditionally fed formula which maintains veal’s light color and delicate flavor.
 An interesting fact to note is that since Dairy Cows must give birth in order to produce milk, veal is often a by-product of the dairy industry.

 Another type of veal, Bobby Veal, is still mild in flavor and light pink in color.
-The cost of Bobby Veal is low, with today’s market averaging $5.00 to $6.00 per pound for a leg slice - very cheap.
 While this product does fit some restaurant price points, it is not considered to be the best.